Jordan's Furniture: Entertainment

 On August 22, 2002, the IMAX theater at Jordan's Furniture in Natick opened its doors to the public.
-An IMAX theater was also opened at the Jordan's location in Reading in 2004.
+An IMAX theater was also opened at Jordan's location in Reading in 2004.

 A ropes course, branded as "It", is featured at three locations: Reading, New Haven, and South Portland.
 Each also features a course for children, branded "LittleIt".
-The company promotes their New Haven location as "the largest indoor ropes course in the world".

 The Reading location features "Beantown", which is a "replica of Downtown Boston and its most famous landmarks" made from jelly beans.

-The Avon store seasonally features "The Enchanted Village", which was originally displayed by Jordan Marsh at their Downtown Crossing store in Boston; Jordan's purchased it from the City of Boston after the city discontinued displaying it.
+The Avon store seasonally features "The Enchanted Village", which was initially displayed by Jordan Marsh at their Downtown Crossing store in Boston; Jordan's purchased it from the City of Boston after the city discontinued displaying it.
 As of July 2022, there are dining options within the Jordan's in Avon (Montilio's) and Reading (Fuddruckers).
-Sally's Apizza of New Haven will be added to the Westfarms Mall, Farmington, CT location.

 Defunct entertainments

 On Mother's Day of 1992, the Motion Odyssey Movie (MOM) opened in the Avon store, after five years of planning and a $2.5 million investment.
 A theme ride originally produced by George Lucas, its profits were donated to charity.

-As of 2015, the ride was still operating, although "only during select school vacation weeks and holidays."
+As of 2015, the ride was still operating, although "only during select school vacation weeks and holidays".
 The ride was later revised and rebranded as "The Polar Express 4-D Experience", last appearing on the company's website in late 2018.

 The Reading store once featured a trapeze school, which included a 30 ft, net-enclosed swing that anyone could sign up to use, along with seating for observers.

-The Warwick, Rhode Island location offered a free visual experience titled "Splash", in which it contained LED lights flashing to dancing water fountains to all-time music.
+The location in Warwick, Rhode Island, offered a free visual experience titled "Splash", which featured LED lights flashing to dancing water fountains to all-time music.
 The attraction was in operation from its grand opening in 2011 to presumably mid-2017.

+The Natick location had a Bourbon Street & Mardi Gras show, which featured a storyline following Barry and Eliot Tatelman, dressed as The Blues Brothers, and animatronic singers.
+It was part of their Consumer behaviour Program in 2002.